-Objectives Key Indicators Status as of October 31, 2016 Remarks Work-in-progress: One online "Map story" on inconsistencies of Printed Hard copy with spatial planning in the case of oil palm - work progressed to about key information on each 50% and likely to be completed by early 2017. deal, and a selection of Not due due map to contextualize the deal (with overlaid data Not yet due - and an analytical report on the oil palm sector likely to begin in early 2017. such as: land use, begin in early 2017. population, terrain, deforestation, implemented areas): Work progressed to about 60%.
+Objectives Key Indicators Status as of October 31, 2016 Remarks Work-in-progress: One online "Map story" on inconsistencies of Printed Hard copy with spatial planning in the case of oil palm - work progressed to about key information on each 50% and likely to be completed by early 2017. deal, and a selection of map to contextualize the Not yet due - and an analytical report on the oil palm sector likely to deal (with overlaid data begin in early 2017. such as: land use, population, terrain, deforestation. implemented areas): Work progressed to about 60%.
 A dynamic website with online maps, data on each on each concession, dynamic graphs, etc: Outcome 1.4: Results are presented in at least two Submitted an abstract for the World Bank's Land and Poverty Another research paper on international events.
 Conference (2017) (submitted in October 2016 and approved in conflict sensitivity under December 2016). preparation for submission to an academic journal.
 Presented OMM experiences at: MRLG regional conference on land governance in Hanoi.
 NASA LULC conference in Yangon.
-MIMU/OMM international conference on national data Outcome 1.5: Two policy relevant products and Two platforms in Naypyidaw.
-Work-in-progress to develop technical knowledge products: Shifting cultivation and technical reports are elaborated and available to the public on Progress so far: White papers on: projection systems (70%); Place customary tenure in Naga: the platform.
+MASA LULC conference in Yangon.
+MIMU/OMM international conference on national data MIMO/ONW International conference on national data platforms in Naypyidaw.
+Outcome 1.5: Two policy relevant products and Two Work-in-progress to develop technical knowledge products: Shifting cultivation and technical reports are elaborated and available to the public on Progress so far: White papers on: projection systems (70%); Place customary tenure in Naga: the platform.
 Codes: and Names (60%); Metadata (50%); and Data Models (20%).
-A series of products based (= on an analysis of the Conducted: Five Technical Working Group workshops with the 25 shifting cultivation landscapes using remote line departments at national level. sensing, linked to participatory land use Outcome 1.6: Multi-stakeholders dialogue on land-related Convened: One Steering Committee meeting with the 18 mapping in dozens of issues is enabled through joint initiatives, stronger departments at the national level. villages: report of the study; policy brief; village maps; coordination mechanisms and innovative partnerships.
+A series of products based on an analysis of the shifting cultivation Conducted: Five Technical Working Group workshops with the 25 landscapes using remote line departments at national level. sensing, linked to Outcome 1.6: Multi-stakeholders dialogue on land-related Convened: One Steering Committee meeting with the 18 participatory land use issues is enabled through joint initiatives, stronger departments at the national level. mapping in dozens of villages: report of the study; coordination mechanisms and innovative partnerships. departments at the national level. policy brief; village maps; coordination incontainsins and innovative partnerships.
 Completed: One Multi-stakeholder workshop with 60 participants online data application. for oil palm review in Tanintharyi.
-Overall completion about Tot on paint to tow in Taining yi.
-30% (still in the data collection and verification phase). phase).
+Overall completion about 1 30% (still in the data collection and verification phase).
+1 /